 Sea buckthorn health benefits

-Active vitamin A or retinoid plays an important role in healthy vision, immune functions, as well as cell and bone tissue growth.(10)(12) For instance, studies at the National Eye Institute have shown that vitamin A, in combination with vitamin C, vitamin E, zinc and copper reduced the risk of advanced macular degeneration.
+Studies at the National Eye Institute have shown that vitamin A, in combination with vitamin C, vitamin E, zinc and copper, reduced the risk of advanced macular degeneration.
 Macular degeneration is the leading cause of age-related blindness.(13)(14)

-3. Sea buckthorn berries boast more vitamin C than an orange.
+One berry boasts more vitamin C than an orange

-First and foremost, vitamin C is important to our immune system and heart health.
-For instance, it helps our body to convert cholesterol into bile acids and, as a result, lower blood cholesterol levels.
-Moreover, vitamin C increases the absorption of iron, a key component of hemoglobin, and protects our body from the damage caused by free radicals, toxins and pollutants.(17)
+Vitamin C is important to our immune system and heart health.
+It helps our body to convert cholesterol into bile acids and, as a result, helps lower our blood cholesterol levels.
+What’s more, vitamin C increases the absorption of iron, a key component of haemoglobin, and protects our body from the damage caused by free radicals, toxins and pollutants.(17)

 Top sea buckthorn benefits